Keyless Equals Dangerous

 Serving accident victims in Indiana since 1981.

 At Stephenson Rife, we have proven experience in helping people hurt in Indiana by defective automobiles.
-If you have experienced a problem with a potentially dangerous, defective, or previously recalled motor vehicle or one of its components, call Mike Stephenson today.
+If you have experienced a problem with a potentially dangerous, defective, or previously recalled motor vehicle or one of its components, call Mike Stephenson, an experienced Indianapolis personal injury attorney, today.
 Keep in mind that in Indiana there is a statute of limitations – or a deadline – for filing personal injury claims, so it is unwise to delay.
 Don’t lose the opportunity to obtain the money you need to put your life back on track and to make your family’s future financially secure.
 Call Mike for a free initial consultation at 1-317-825-5200 or contact us using our online form.
 Hand the worry over to us and let our resources back you up.

 Attorney Brady Rife